UnearthedArcana/B_Spells/README.md

 **General**: Set to Opposition School: Enchantment unless IWDEE style spells is installed (where it will be Conjurer as in IWDEE)

 ### Level 5

+**Usurp Shell** (New)
+(Necromancy)

+Level: 5
+Range: 60 ft.
+Duration: 1 turn
+Casting Time: 1
+Area of Effect: 1 creature
+Saving Throw: Special

+With this spell the caster attempts to bypass the targets mind, taking direct control of their body instead if they do not make a save vs. death -2.
+Unlike a dominate spell, this spell does not touch the mind, and can even be used to usurp the body of an undead creature, or any creature with biological anatomy.

+If this spell is sucessful, the caster gains control of the targets body, allowing <PRO_HIMHER> to make the body attack or move as <PRO_HESHE> pleases. <PRO_HESHE> does not gain fine motor control of the tergets body, however, nor does <PRO_HESHE> gain control of the targets mind.
+Thus, <PRO_HESHE> cannot force the target to cast spells or use special abilities on <PRO_HISHER> behalf.

+Additionally, the targets movements are jerky and predicable, and they move at 80% their normal speed and suffer a -2 to all attack rolls.

+If the target resists the spell, they suffer 3d8 points of magic damage.

 ### Level 6